bluesky/tiled/docs/source/how-to/custom-export-formats.md

     return file.getvalue()
 ```

-Either approach---from scracth or using numpy----will work in our case.
+Either approach---from scratch or using numpy----will work in our case.
 Notice
 that we also get a dictionary of metadata.
 Some formats give us nowhere to put
 this extra information, and we can just drop it in that case.